iUseYahoo/Discord-Self-Bot-V2/README.md

 </p>

 ### Latest Update
-- Fixed x2 Security issues that are now fixed.
+- x2 Security issues that are now fixed.
 - Updated the bot to work.
 Discord doesnt allow message loggers on human account if the discord.js version is above 12.

 ### Installation